paper-series/paper-series.github.io/pages/events/getting-started-with-systems-research.md

 4. How to get from starting a project to a publication?

 The panel will be a one hour live session with pre-sourced questions and live discussion.
-All student in interested in the area of systems research or related CS fields is invited to join and ask questions!
+All students interested in the area of systems research or related CS fields are invited to join and ask questions!

 <hr>